Tell you folks, things are really popping out there today.

 We have more fun than a human being should be allowed to have.

-I am Rush Limbaugh, well-known radio racantur, general all-round good, America's truth detector, doctor of democracy, all combined to one harmless lovable little fuzzball.
+I am Rush Limbaugh, well-known radio racingur, general all-round goodbye, America's truth detector, doctor of democracy, all combined in one harmless, lovable little fuzzball.

 I have a couple other questions for Mrs. Clinton.

-Speaking of uh well, if we gotta go get health insurance to get a job, we've got to prove that.
+Speaking of, well, if we've got to go get health insurance to get a job, we've got to prove that.

-And there can be penalties uh if we don't behave.
+And there are going to be penalties if we don't behave.

-Uh will Hillary require us all to wear those Chairman Mao suits as hospital gowns like she wears.
+Will Hillary require us all to wear those Chairman Mao's suits as hospital gowns like she wears?

-Uh this story we had about cancer and he's uh high-fat diets over there in Germany that they're using to treat cancer patients.
+Now, this story we had about cancer and these high-fat diets over there in Germany that they're using to treat cancer patients.

 One of the things that they're giving these cancer patients is hemp seed, which reminds me of this.

-Raises the question will medical marijuana be included in national health care.
+It raises the question: will medical marijuana be included in national health care?

 Man, California better be if she's not going to get elected.

-And speaking of excuse me, speaking of controlling behavior, this is a very important question for a lot of men.
+And speaking of controlling behavior, this is a very important question for a lot of men.

-If a husband, say cats around on his wife, catches some kind of sexually transmitted disease, will he be covered?
+If a husband, say, cats around on his wife, catches some kind of sexually transmitted disease, will he be covered under Hillary Clinton's health care plan?

 Well, these are important questions, Mr. Snerdley.